BytePane

 Test Your Regex Patterns

-Stop guessing whether your regex works.
-Paste your pattern and test string into our Regex Tester for instant matching with highlighted results, group extraction, and full flag support — no installation required.
+Paste your pattern and test string into our Regex Tester for instant matching with highlighted results, group extraction, timing, full flag support, and quick ReDoS risk hints — no installation required.

 Frequently Asked Questions